notkannan/notkannan/README.md

 - 🛠️ Building: Stuff that makes my life easier.
 - 🎯 Goal for 2024: Make projects that incorporate AI and RAG.
 - 💬 Ask me about: Full Stack Development, AI/ML, and cloud solutions.
-- ⚡ Fun Fact: I'm a football enthusiast.
-When I'm not coding, I'm usually watching football and cheering for my favourite club
+- ⚡ Fun Fact: When I'm not coding, I'm usually watching football and cheering for my favourite club

 ---